British Isles ~ England & Scotland

 Walk Challenge: 1 2 3 4 5

-Tim & Jeannette Friesen.
-Tim serves as a high school music teacher in Molalla, Oregon, while Jeannette works part time in the WAI office helping travelers over the phone and generally keeping the rest of us organized.
-Tim and Jeannette currently lead summertime walking adventures, primarily in Europe, and are looking forward to the time they can leave their day jobs behind and hit the trail on a year-round basis.
+Tim & Jeannette Friesen currently lead summertime walking adventures, primarily in Europe.
+During the school year, Tim serves as a high school music teacher in Molalla, Oregon, while Jeannette works part time in the WAI office helping travelers over the phone and generally keeping the rest of us organized.
+They’ve led our British Isles trip in years past and are looking forward to strolling the rolling green countryside of England and exploring the streets of Edinburgh with travelers again in 2020.

 Badby English Countryside Walk – 5 km, rated 2B

-We spend the day in the Cotswolds, an area renowned for its honey-colored limestone buildings, thatch-roofed homes, and graceful stone bridges arching across lazy, wandering streams.
-Walking trails abound, and we are excited to present a new route led by our walking friends from Badby.
-Following our Cotswold walk, we visit delightful towns with names like Bourton-on-the-Water and Chipping Campden.
-The afternoon highlight is a proper cream tea in Chipping Campden, a uniquely southern English delight not available as we move north.
+We spend today in the Cotswolds, an area renowned for its honey-colored limestone buildings, thatch-roofed homes, and graceful stone bridges arching across lazy, wandering streams.
+Trekking trails abound, and we are pleased to present a delightful route through the Cotswold countryside led by local walking friends.
+Following our Cotswolds walk, we dilly dally in a couple of cute-as-a-button towns with the uniquely British names of Bourton-on-the-Water and Chipping Campden.
+The afternoon highlight is a proper cream tea in Chipping Campden, a delicious southern English novelty not available as we move north.

 Windermere Lakeside Stroll – 8 km, rated 1B

 We leave Stratford today and continue our Adventure in the beautiful Lake Country of northern England.
-The quaint town of Ambleside, on the northern shore of Lake Windermere, is home for the next two nights.
-Lake Windermere is England’s largest lake, and a pleasant walk along its idyllic shores, punctuated by three lake cruises, provides this afternoon’s introduction to the Lake Country.
+The quaint village of Grasmere was home to poet laureate William Wordsworth.
+It sits on the shore of Lake Grasmere and is our base to explore the Lake District.
+Just a few miles south, Lake Windermere is England’s largest lake, and a pleasant walk along its idyllic shores, punctuated by three short lake cruises, provides this afternoon’s introduction to the Lake Country.

 Bowness & Beatrix Lake Country Walk – 10 km, rated 3B

 A brief morning ferry ride takes us back across Lake Windermere to start today’s hike.
-Our route climbs from the lake along country lanes and through tiny communities to the village of Hill Top, home of beloved children’s author Beatrix Potter.
-From Hill Top, we return to Lake Windermere through more pastoral panoramas, winding past stone fences and among groups of complacent grazing sheep.
+Our route climbs along country lanes and through tiny communities to the village of Hill Top, home of beloved children’s author Beatrix Potter.
+From Hill Top, we return to Lake Windermere through more pastoral panoramas, winding past stone fences and among groups of complacently grazing sheep.
 We cross the lake again reluctantly, leaving with the sense that we’ve discovered a place where time stands still.

-Optional activity: A short self-guided tour (well-informed docents are on hand) through Beatrix Potter’s home and garden may be available mid-walk.
+Optional activity: A short self-guided tour (well-informed docents are on hand) through Beatrix Potter’s home and garden will likely be available mid-walk.
+Price TBA

 Lake Grasmere Walk – 6 km, rated 1B

-This morning’s walk circles neighboring Lake Grasmere, and offers a trademark serenity that has long drawn writers and poets like William Wordsworth.
-Wordsworth was England’s Poet Laureate during the later years of his life, but earlier earned a reputation as one of the “Lake Poets” while living with his sister Dorothy in Dove Cottage in Grasmere.
-Leaving the Lake District, we head north for Scotland and the highland town of Pitlochry.
+This morning’s walk circles Lake Grasmere, and offers the trademark serenity that has long drawn writers and poets like Wordsworth.
+Wordsworth was England’s Poet Laureate during the later years of his life, but earlier earned a reputation as one of the “Lake Poets” while living with his sister Dorothy in Dove Cottage, which we pass during the walk.
+Leaving the Lake District, we head north for Scotland and a two-night stay in Oban, the “Gateway to the Isles”, situated directly on the Firth of Lorn.

-An excursion to the Hebrides Islands forms the centerpiece of today’s activities.
-We cross to the Isle of Mull by ferry, then motor through remote terrain in the shadow of the volcanic peak, Ben More.
+An excursion to the Hebrides Island of Mull forms the centerpiece of today’s activities.
+After a ferry crossing, we motor through remote terrain in the shadow of the volcanic peak, Ben More.
 From the tiny hamlet of Fionnphort, a pedestrian ferry takes us to the historic, windswept Isle of Iona —6th century birthplace of Christianity in Scotland.
-Often attacked by marauding Vikings attracted by the riches of the abbey, the isle offers present-day explorers the singular sensation of wandering this beautiful, isolated corner of the Hebrides.
-We overnight on the island of Mull.
+Often attacked by marauding Vikings attracted by the riches of the abbey, the isle offers present-day explorers the singular sensation of wandering this beautiful, isolated corner of the Hebrides, pondering life on the edge of Scotland 1500 years ago.

 Historic Edinburgh Trail – 10 km, rated 2A

 Positioned on a strategic rock, Edinburgh Castle has been used as a fortress since the 7th century, bearing the brunt of this city’s turbulent history.
-Our all-day walk in delightful Edinburgh features the Castle; the Palace of Holyroodhouse; and the Royal Mile, including the John Knox House, Deacon Brodie’s Pub, Greyfriar’s Bobby, and a host of other only-in-Edinburgh attractions (admissions not included)!
-After dinner on your own this evening, we rendezvous to attend the world-famous Edinburgh Military Tattoo, an outstanding outdoor cornucopia of performing arts presented on the esplanade of Edinburgh Castle.
+Our all-day walk in fascinating Edinburgh features the Castle; the Palace of Holyroodhouse; and the Royal Mile, including the John Knox House, Deacon Brodie’s Tavern, Greyfriars Bobby, and a host of other only-in-Edinburgh attractions (admissions not included)!
+After dinner on your own this evening, we rendezvous to attend the world-famous Edinburgh Military Tattoo, an unforgettable, outdoor cornucopia of performing arts presented on the esplanade of Edinburgh Castle.

-Enjoy this “bonus day” to explore Edinburgh.
-You’ll be provided with a 24-hour hop-on-hop-off bus pass to return to highlights you didn’t have time for yesterday or explore new corners of fascinating Edinburgh.
-There is always an abundance of attractions available simply by strolling the Royal Mile.
-Later this evening, we compare notes, swap stories, and reminisce about the Adventure at our Farewell Dinner.
+Enjoy this “bonus day” to explore Edinburgh using the 48-hour hop-on-hop-off bus pass that you received at the beginning of yesterday’s activities.
+This is a fun and efficient way to get around Edinburgh – returning to highlights you didn’t have time to visit during the walk and exploring new corners of the fascinating city.
+We are here during the renowned Edinburgh Art Festival, and there is always an abundance of attractions available simply by strolling the Royal Mile.
+A bonus hike to Arthur’s Seat is also available today.
+Later this evening, we compare notes, swap stories, and reminisce about this English and Scottish Adventure at our Farewell Dinner.

-Our travels together in Great Britain end today with a drive to the airport outside Edinburgh.
-We return home with new walking friends, fond memories of our adventures, and a greater appreciation of the history, culture, and scenery of the England’s Lake District, Cotswolds, and the Scottish Highlands!
+Our travels together in Great Britain end this morning.
+We return home with new walking friends, fond memories of our adventures, and a greater appreciation of the history, culture, and scenery of the British Isles!

 How do I lock in my place on this Adventure?